mxcop/mxcop/content/articles/amanatides-and-woo.md

 ## Traversal Concept

-The concept of <span class="highlight">Amanatides and Woo's</span> algorithm is simple:<br>
+The concept of <span class="highlight">Amanatides and Woo's</span> algorithm is simple:
-We find at what time along the ray each axis crosses its next cell boundary.<br>
+We find at what time along the ray each axis crosses its next cell boundary.
 The maximum time until we cross the next axis cell boundary is often called `tmax`.

-At any point in the grid our next step will be on the axis where `tmax` is the smallest.<br>
+At any point in the grid our next step will be on the axis where `tmax` is the smallest.
 That might sound confusing, to hopefully make it more clear, I made this graphic:

 <figure title="Figure A: Amanatides and Woo in action">